 The digging of the ice cave tunnel took 14 months and 7,000 tonnes of ice was removed!

-The ice cave tunnel is ca 500 metres long and reaches 30 metres down into the glacier.
+The ice cave tunnel is 550 metres long and reaches 30 metres down into the glacier.
 There are 5 man-made chambers, beautifully aquamarine in colour.

-In several places there are information signs on the walls of the tunnel, with information in Icelandic and English on the glacier.
+In several places, you will find information signs on the walls of the tunnel, with information in Icelandic and English on the glacier.

 The ice layers of the ice walls show the chronological story of the glacier and each black line shows a volcanic eruption - one can even see ash from the Eyjafjallajökull volcanic eruption here - the volcano which caused such havoc in air transport!

 In one spot the tunnels were so narrow that I could reach both sides with stretched out hands!
-Behind me on the photo there was a hole in the ice tunnel where we could look inside the glacier outside of the tunnel.
+Behind me in the photo, there was a hole in the ice tunnel where we could look inside the glacier outside of the tunnel.

 Looking into the hole in the ice cave tunnel was quite eye-opening.
 I had kind of got used to walking in the tunnel and when I looked into the hole or window, as it were, it made me realize that I was actually deep inside a glacier!

-In another place we walked onto a timber bridge and stood in the middle of a crevasse - all beautifully lit up with icicles.
+In another place, we walked onto a timber bridge and stood in the middle of 40-metre deep crevasse - all beautifully lit up with icicles.

 It was both scary and extremely beautiful.
 These crevasses are so dangerous, that is why people are not allowed to walk on the glaciers without a guide.
 There have been fatal accidents on Langjökull glacier, where people have been killed when falling into a crevasse on the glacier.
 And standing in the middle of a crevasse deep inside the glacier was surreal.